nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 MSS:

 1. User enters the `fee` commands with the appropriate inputs.
-2. TutorBuddy verifies that the inputs are valid.
-3. TutorBuddy verifies that the student profile exists.
+2. TutorBuddy verifies that the inputs are valid and student profile exists.
-4. TutorBuddy shows the calculated fees to the user.
+3. TutorBuddy shows the calculated fees to the user.

    Use case ends.

 Extensions:

 * 2a.
-TutorBuddy detects an error in the entered command.
+TutorBuddy detects and error in the input.
     * 2a1.
-TutorBuddy displays error messages to the user.
+TutorBuddy displays an error message to the user.

-  Use case ends.

-* 3a.
-TutorBuddy detects that the user does not exist.
-    * 3a1.
-TutorBuddy displays an error message for unknown student profiles.

   Use case ends.